DePayFi/documentation/docs/apps/apis/authentication.md

 ## Access Token

-Make sure you have the [User Authentication Flow](/docs/apps/user-authentication) implemented and your app is able to [retrieve and refresh access tokens](/docs/apps/user-authentication#retrieve-access-token).
+Make sure you have the [User Authorization Flow](/docs/apps/user-authorization) implemented and your app is able to [retrieve and refresh access tokens](/docs/apps/user-authorization#retrieve-access-token).

 ## Authorization Header